Nightfall77/CyberArk/Quarterly Access Recertification/README.md

 ### 1. Safe Membership Review
 Review of Safe members, assigned permissions, and certification decisions.
+This project simulates a quarterly privileged access recertification process.
+The sample data represents the type of information typically exported from CyberArk reports/logs/AD/SIEM and then reviewed by Safe Owners.
+Based on the review decisions, the CyberArk administration team would remove unnecessary access, escalate exceptions, or certify existing permissions.

 ### 2. Privileged User Register
 Inventory of privileged users including role, platform, last access date, and account status.